euroargodev/check_CTD-RDB/README.md

   - Font Size for plots

 ## Output
+Some of the outputs for the Weddell Sea can be downloaded here: https://filebox.bsh.de/index.php/s/HuR8EAKbcE4YeEY

   - RD_CTD2019v01_<region name>.mat containing all data selected.
   - SD_RD_CTD2019v01_<region name>.mat and SD_RD_CTD2019v01_<region name>.txt
     containing the output of the diagnostic test